Off Farm Investment

 While it is rarely mentioned, Treasury has analysed the effects a foot-and-mouth disease outbreak would have on the New Zealand economy and its farming base.
 The findings present a solid case to back up the preference that off-farm investments should be offshore, as the best line of defence.

 Starting your off farm investment

-I believe the key to Select uniqueness and performance is that it has always operated with JMIS Limited, independent investment consultants who approve and selects from all funds available along with the assets allocations of the Select portfolios.
-As an adviser, it is always encouraging to see low performing funds dropped and that they do not regain selection unless there performance improves and they meet a strict criteria.
+I believe the key to Select uniqueness and performance is that it has always operated with JMIS Limited, independent investment consultants who approve and selects from all funds available along with the assets allocations of the Select Portfolios.
+As an adviser, it is always encouraging to see low performing funds dropped and that they do not regain selection unless their performance improves and they meet strict criteria.